CountBricks: Residential Cost of Storm Shelters in Texas

 How CountBricks Delivers Pinpoint-Accurate Estimates

-2. CountBricks transcribes the conversation and assigns industry CSI codes instantly.
+2. CountBricks transcribes and assigns industry CSI codes

-5. Our algorithm generates a line-item estimate, schedule, and invoice draft in under five minutes.
+5. Algorithm generates a line-item estimate, schedule, and invoice

-6. You receive a branded PDF quote and editable project timeline ready to share with lenders or insurance adjusters.
+6. Receive a branded PDF quote and editable project timeline

 Cost Ranges by Shelter Type